 Bringing together businesses and the community to solve workforce needs creates an innovative pathway that can prepare students for jobs in local manufacturing industries.
 The COVID-19 pandemic impacted apprenticeships and work-based programs across the state causing numbers to drop and now the companies, school systems, and communities are working hard to rebuild the demand for the programs.
+Manufacturers looking for workforce solutions are beginning to widen their recruitment efforts to cultivate highly skilled and diverse teams.
 Expanding and revitalizing apprenticeships can help companies stay competitive globally while supporting communities locally if they create a curriculum together to fill the pipeline and invest in the future of manufacturing.

 One such example is the Georgia Consortium for Advanced Technical Training (GaCATT), which is helping to close the skills gap by providing authentic German apprenticeships to prepare high school students for careers as industrial mechanics, tool and die technicians, and machinists.
 Overseen by the German-American Chamber of Commerce, GaCATT requires a strong collaboration between local school systems, technical colleges, and employers.